sveinbjornt/Platypus/README.md

 remain in the code.
 The software has gone through over three dozen significant versions.
-It has been patched, bugfixed, streamlined to include new features and partially refactored.
-Much crust remains.
-I once tried to create a new version which was supposed to leave much of the old codebase behind it, but the task grew daunting in size and I was unable to find the time.
+It has been patched, bugfixed, streamlined to include new features and transitioned over to modern Objective C.

 With these caveats in mind, here is the BSD-licensed source code to Platypus.
-At least it's meticulously commented, albeit naively and annoyingly so.

 ### License